 Start Your Web Development Journey Today!

-Characteristics of the var Keyword
+Key Features of the var Keyword in JavaScript

-Here are the following unique characteristics of the var keyword in JavaScript that are important to know, whether you are a beginner or experienced in JavaScript:
+Here are the following characteristics of the var keyword in JavaScript that are important to know, whether you are a beginner or experienced in JavaScript:

-1. Function Scope
+1. Function Scope of var in JavaScript (With Example)

 Variables that are declared with the var keyword are function-scoped.
 This means they are only accessible inside the function in which they are defined.